How to Start a Business in Texas in 6 Steps

 A lack of working capital is often cited as one of the biggest issues small business owners face when starting up.
 Don’t leave home, or start a business, without it.

-If you’re a Texas resident interested in starting a small business in your home state, you’re definitely in luck: The barrier for entry is low and the number of resources at your disposal is high.
+If you’re interested in starting a business in Texas, you’re definitely in luck: The barrier for entry is low and the number of resources at your disposal is high.

 It may be really, really hot down there in the summer, but that’s a small price to pay for getting your foot in the door of the small business world and keeping it there.